 The family business grew steadily to include more products, employ more people and serve increasingly far-flung retailers.
 The company started to exhibit at trade fairs in the early 1990s and soon found a willing export market.
 The once-traditional range expanded to include ladies' fashionable walking sticks, folding walking sticks and formal and gadget canes, so that retailers could order every type of walking stick, seat stick and umbrella from one source.
 In the early 2000s, the Porter's son Johnny established the workshop so Classic Canes could produce its own rustic walking sticks on site.

-Today, Classic Canes Limited supplies a range of over 700 products to retailers in approximately 40 countries.
-Ben and Diana's daughter, Charlotte Gillan, is the managing director.
+Today, Classic Canes Limited supplies a range of over 700 products to retailers in approximately 40 countries, most of which are exclusive to Classic Canes.
+Ben and Diana's daughter, Charlotte Gillan, is the managing director and the artist behind many of our patterned walking sticks and canes.
 Diana is also a director.
-Ben is now semi-retired but maintains an interest as a shareholder (see our The Team page), while other family members assist with diverse duties from representing the company at trade fairs to modelling for lifestyle photographs.
+Ben is now retired but maintains an interest as a shareholder (see our The Team page) and is remembered fondly by many of our long-standing customers.
+Other family members assist with diverse duties from representing the company at trade fairs to modelling for lifestyle photographs.

 Classic Canes products are stocked by many types of retailers, including gift shops, garden centres, mobility retailers, department stores, gentlemen's outfitters, country clothing stores, hardware stores and accessories shops.
 Many stockists also sell online; please see our Find A Stockist page for details.